Zachti/phoneBook/README.md

 # Description

-This application serves as a phone book (contacts) similar to the contacts book on your personal phone.
+This application serves as a comprehensive digital phone book, providing users with a centralized platform to manage their contacts.
-It is built using the Nest framework, a progressive Node.js framework for building efficient and scalable server-side applications.
+Seamlessly integrated with the Nest framework, a robust Node.js framework renowned for its scalability and efficiency, this application offers an array of features to enhance contact management.

+Users can effortlessly add, edit, search, and delete contacts, ensuring that their contact information is always up-to-date.
+Additionally, the application supports advanced functionalities such as marking contacts as favorites or blocking specific contacts.

+Utilizing a combination of Redis cache and MySQL database, the application ensures fast and reliable access to contact information.
+The Redis cache optimizes performance by storing frequently accessed data, while the MySQL database securely stores and manages the complete set of contact details.

 ## Data Storage